50+ Simple Bridal Mehandi Design & How To Get The Darkest Color

 Let your album create poetry.
 More important than the order is the flow of the images is more important.
 Just like a magazine, an album is made up of spreads.
 Think about each spread (or two pages) as a whole.
 The pages need to relate to one another by content or style.

-There is no hard and fast rule for choosing a colour or black-and-white images.
-It depends on the wedding if it has been a very colourful wedding, the majority of the images will be in colour.
+There is no hard and fast rule for choosing a color or black-and-white images.
+It depends on the wedding if it has been a very colorful wedding, the majority of the images will be in color.
 If it has been a very minimal wedding most of the pictures will be black-and-white.

 Order your wedding album right away instead of waiting for a couple of years.
 The earlier you order though, the better.
 Send in your must-have shots, then let your wedding photographer draft a layout using some extra photos to help the flow and you’ll meet again to review the draft.

 Albums should be to scale with how big the wedding is.
 An intimate, shorter wedding wouldn’t need as many pictures as a 4-day affair.
 It is not that you have to overfill your album.
 In addition to your album, make or order a proof book of all your shots.

 The prints that you put in your album should also be on your walls.
 Pick the favourite shots of the day, the ones you connect with most.

 Leaving your album out on a coffee table is fine since people understand the “certain sacredness” to wedding albums so it won’t be treated as a coaster.
 However, make sure to keep it away from little toddlers with dirty fingers and away from direct sunlight.

 Wedding albums have transformed for good.
 Gone are the days when we used to have huge heavy wedding albums filled with black and white photos of the coy bride-groom.Have you ever seen your parents’ or grandparents’ wedding photos?

 There are high chances that they were printed on photographic paper either as individual prints or presented in a wedding album.
 They’re priceless family heirlooms and likely to outlast much of today’s wedding photography.